 Hits Are Misleading

 Tracking hits gives you an incomplete picture.
 Many of your “hits” come from non-human visitors called spiders.
 These “bots” collect information for search engines or leave you spam comments.
-It is important to know how many humans visit your site, what they look at and why.
-Tracking Hits doesn’t answer these question.
+It is important to know how many humans visit your site, what they look at, and why.
+Tracking hits doesn’t answer these questions.

 Comments Don’t Match Traffic